erykmynn/testbed-airbnb-la/README.md

 - Just go for it and hope your setup makes it all the way through

 ### Partial-Restart Script
  I was running into `MYSQL has gone away` errors if I tried to import it in one go, so instead did 5000 records at a time then restarted ddev.
+I oroginally did this by executing `ddev restart; drush migrate:import testbed_airbnb_la_listings --limit=5000
-You can execute this as a script (command shown from repo root):
+` repleadeted, but **you can execute this as a script** (command shown from repo root):
         kaggle-data/safe-import-restart.sh

 ### Full import
 If you feel comfortable running the whole import in one pass, you can try:
         ddev drush migrate:import testbed_airbnb_la_listings

 # Next Steps